 The Jordan form of the linearized pair $(A,B)$ is

-Under small perturbations $\delta M$, $\delta C$ and $\delta K$ as in \eqref{perturb}, where $\mu=10^{-7}$, we lose the size-$2$ Jordan block of the matrix pair $(A,B)$ and all the eigenvalues of the perturbed matrix pair $(\wtd A, \wtd B)$ are semi-simple.
+Under small perturbations $\delta M$, $\delta C$ and $\delta K$ as in \eqref{perturb}, where $\mu=10^{-7}$, we lose the size-two Jordan block of the matrix pair $(A,B)$ and all the eigenvalues of the perturbed matrix pair $(\wtd A, \wtd B)$ are semi-simple.
 Table \ref{tabl1} shows that our bound in comparison to the exact value of the relative error in eigenvalues is good enough to detect the case that the structure of Jordan blocks is changed.
-The bounds given in \cite{Veselic2011} and in \cite{TruMio} can not be applied here.
+The bounds given in \cite{Veselic2011} and \cite{TruMio} cannot be applied here.

-Eigenvector perturbation bound \eqref{eq:thm:subspace-relative-bound-(A,B):regular_HQEP:Bnonsingular:linear} can not be derived directly for eigenvectors in QEP.
-Here we will measure distance between the subspaces.
-The subspace that we will consider is spanned by the columns of the matrices $X_1=X(:,1:2)$ of which one is the eigenvector and the other is the generalized eigenvector for the eigenvalue $\lambda_{1,2}=-1$.
-The perturbed subspace is spanned by the columns of the matrix $\wtd X_1=\wtd X(:,1:2)$ which are eigenvectors for two distinct eigenvalues.
+The eigenvector perturbation bound \eqref{eq:thm:subspace-relative-bound-(A,B):regular_HQEP:Bnonsingular:linear} cannot directly for the eigenvectors of the QEP, so we will measure the distance between the subspaces.
+The subspace that we will consider is spanned by the columns of the matrices $X_1=X(:,1\!\!:\!\!2)$ of which one is the eigenvector and the other is the generalized eigenvector for the eigenvalue $\lambda_{1,2}=-1$.
+The perturbed subspace is spanned by the columns of the matrix $\wtd X_1=\wtd X(:,1\!\!:\!\!2)$ which are the corresponding eigenvectors for two distinct eigenvalues.
 Our bound \eqref{eq:thm:subspace-relative-bound-(A,B):regular_HQEP:Bnonsingular:linear} gives